 Introduces the use of Current Procedural Terminology (CPT) coding system, insurance terminology and abbreviations, and basic health insurance systems.
-Prerequisite: HM122; and BI171 and BI172, or higher; or consent of instructor.
+Prerequisite: Admission into the Health Information Management or the Medical Administrative Assistant programs; and HM122; and BI171 and BI172, or higher; or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
 W

-HM115 ICD-10-CM Coding/Diagnosis 3 class and 3 lab hr/wk, 3 cr.
+HM115 ICD-10-CM Coding/Diagnosis 3 class and 3 lab hr/wk, 4 cr.